-As provided for by the Cotton Research and Promotion Act Amendments of 1990, the Agricultural Marketing Service (AMS) is announcing its intention to conduct a review to ascertain whether a referendum is needed to determine whether producers and importers favor continuation of amendments to the Cotton Research and Promotion Order (Order).
+As provided for by the Cotton Research and Promotion Act Amendments of 1990, the Agricultural Marketing Service (AMS) is announcing its intention to conduct a review to ascertain whether a referendum is needed to determine whether producers and importers favor continuation of amendments to the Cotton Research and Promotion Order.
 This notice invites all interested parties to submit written comments to the Department of Agriculture (USDA).
 USDA will consider these comments in determining whether a referendum is warranted.
 USDA should announce review results sometime during the latter part of September 2006.

 FOR FURTHER INFORMATION CONTACT:

 The Cotton Research and Promotion Act of 1966 (7 U.S.C.
-2101-2118) authorized a national Cotton Research and Promotion Program which is industry operated and funded, with oversight by USDA.
+2101 et seq.) authorized a national Cotton Research and Promotion Program which is industry operated and funded, with oversight by USDA.
 The program's objective is to enable cotton growers and importers to establish, finance, and carry out a coordinated program of research and promotion to improve the competitive position of, and to expand markets for cotton.

-The program became effective on December 31, 1966, when the Cotton Research and Promotion Order (7 CFR part 1205) was issued.
+The program became effective on December 31, 1966, when the Cotton Research and Promotion Order (7 CFR Part 1205) was issued.
 Assessments began with the 1967 cotton crop.
 The Order was amended and a supplemental assessment initiated, not to exceed one percent of the value of each bale, effective January 26, 1977.

 The program is currently financed through assessments levied on domestic and imported cotton and cotton-containing products.
 Assessments under this program are used to fund promotional campaigns and to conduct research in the areas of U.S. marketing, international marketing, cotton production and processing, and textile research and implementation.

-The program is administered by the Cotton Board, which has 37 members, 37 alternate members and four advisors.
+The program is administered by the Cotton Board, which has thirty-six members, thirty-six alternate members and one consumer advisor.
 The Cotton Board is composed of representatives of cotton producers and cotton importers, each of whom has an alternate selected by the Secretary of Agriculture from nominations submitted by eligible producer and importer organizations.
-All members and their alternates serve terms of 3 years.
+All members and their alternates serve terms of three years.
 The Cotton Board's responsibility is to administer the provisions of the Cotton Research and Promotion Order issued pursuant to the Act.
-These responsibilities include collecting, holding and safeguarding funds; making refunds when refunds are a provision of the Order; contracting with an organization for the development and implementation of programs of research and promotion; reviewing and making recommendations to the Secretary of Agriculture on proposed programs and Start Printed Page 11893budgets; and making funds available for such programs when approved.
+These responsibilities include collecting, holding and safeguarding funds; making refunds when refunds are a provision of the Order; contracting with an organization for the development and implementation of programs of research and promotion; reviewing and making recommendations to the Secretary of Agriculture on proposed programs and Start Printed Page 13808budgets; and making funds available for such programs when approved.
 The objective of the Cotton Research and Promotion Program is to strengthen cotton's competitive position and to maintain and expand domestic and foreign markets and uses for cotton.
-The Cotton Board is prohibited from participating in any matters influencing governmental policies or action except making recommendations for amendments to the Order.
+The Cotton Board is prohibited from participating in any matters influencing governmental policies or action except recommendations for amendments to the Order.

-The results of the most recent review report of the Cotton Research and Promotion Program were issued on May 29, 2013.
-USDA announced its view (78 FR 32228) not to conduct a referendum regarding the 1991 amendments to the Order.
+The results of the most recent review report of the Cotton Research and Promotion Program were issued on January 14, 2002.
+USDA announced its view (67 FR 1714) not to conduct a referendum regarding the 1991 amendments to the Order.
 In accordance with Section 8(c)(2) of the Act, USDA provided an opportunity for all eligible persons to request a continuance referendum on the 1991 amendments by making such a request during a sign-up period.
-During the period of August 3-August 14, 2015, the Department conducted a sign-up period for all eligible persons to request a continuance referendum on the 1990 Act amendments.
-The announced results of the sign-up period (80 FR 76654) did not meet the criteria established for a continuance referendum by the Cotton Research and Promotion Act and therefore, a referendum was not conducted.
+During the period of June 3 through August 30, 2002, the Department conducted a sign-up period for all eligible persons to request a continuance referendum on the 1990 Act amendments.
+The results of the sign-up period did not meet the criteria established for a continuance referendum by the Cotton Research and Promotion Act and therefore, a referendum was not conducted.

-In 2017, in accordance with the provisions of the Act, the Secretary of Agriculture will conduct its review of the Cotton Research and Promotion Program Act amendments to ascertain whether a referendum is needed to determine whether producers and importers support continuation of the amendments to the Order, as provided for by the 1990 Act amendments.
-The Secretary of Agriculture will make a public announcement of the results of the review on September 24, 2006 (60 days after each fifth anniversary date of the referendum).
-If the Secretary of Agriculture determines that a referendum is needed, the Secretary of Agriculture will conduct the referendum within 12 months after a public announcement of the determination to conduct the referendum.
+In 2006, in accordance with the provisions of the Act, the Secretary of Agriculture will conduct its third review of the Cotton Research and Promotion Program Act amendments to ascertain whether a referendum is needed to determine whether producers and importers support continuation of the amendments to the Order, as provided for by the 1990 Act amendments.
+The Secretary of Agriculture should make a public announcement of the results of the review on September 24, 2006 (60 days after each fifth anniversary date of the referendum).
+If the Secretary of Agriculture determines that a referendum is needed, the Secretary of Agriculture should conduct the referendum by September 24, 2007 (within 12 months after a public announcement of the determination to conduct the referendum).

 If the Secretary determines that a referendum is not warranted, a sign-up period to request such a referendum will be made available to cotton producers and importers.
 A referendum will be held if requested by 10 percent or more of those voting in the most recent referendum as long as not more than 20 percent are from any one State or importers of cotton.
 This sign-up period would begin approximately November 25, 2006, and would be announced in the Federal Register.
 If the requisite number of people request a referendum, it will be held not later than February 2008.
 A ninety-day comment period is provided for interested persons to provide comments to be used by USDA in its review.
 All interested persons are invited to submit written comments.Start Signature

 BILLING CODE 3410-02-P